hellslord/mignis-compiler/README.md

    iptables language.

-Version 2.5 new features:
+Version 2.5.1 new features:
-* The language used by Juniper devices (running JunOS) is now supported in beta.
-  Please notice that this is the first version that support a target language other than iptables.
-Bugs or slightly wrong rules could affect this version.
-  PLEASE USE JUNOS SUPPORT WITH CAUTIONS!!

-2016-10-19
+* Fix of a bug that made translation towards JunOS language fail when interface's name was not in the expected form

+2016-10-23

 </pre>